Feature #8095

 We have a redmine instance containing projects of over a decade.
 We would like to switch to CKeditor but up till now all is done in textile formatting.
 Changing the global setting to the new editor would break all existing wiki pages and issue descriptions and notes, which makes a switch impossible now.

-Updated by Mizuki ISHIKAWA 4 days ago
+Updated by Mizuki ISHIKAWA about 1 month ago

 - File screenshot 2025-10-31 at 10.50.31.png screenshot 2025-10-31 at 10.50.31.png added